fhdhsni/The-Secret-Life-of-Objects/README.md

      * ]
      */
 ```
 As you can see in our final table we have a header that is nicely underlined.
 We use `map` method on our `keys` to make an object for each key.
-So what we get in `header` variable is an array of three object.
+So what we assign to `headers` is an array containing three `UnderlinedCell` objects.
 Our objects are constructed with two constructors `TextCell` and `UnderlinedCell`.
 Let's take a look at how they're defined before continuing with our `dataTable` function.

 ``` javascript